STAMP+CBT App for Cancer Pain

 The trial does not specify if you need to stop taking your current medications, but you must have an active prescription for at least one opioid medication for cancer pain.
 You cannot participate if you use transmucosal fentanyl.

-What data supports the effectiveness of the STAMP+CBT treatment for cancer pain?
+What evidence suggests that the STAMP+CBT application is effective for cancer pain?

 Who Is on the Research Team?